Bedrock-OSS/bedrock-wiki/docs/blocks/blocks-stable.md

 Block properties define all possible block states for your custom blocks.
 The first item in the values array is used as the default.

-_Released from experiment `Holiday Creator Features` in format versions 1.19.70 and higher._
+_Released from experiment `Holiday Creator Features` for format versions 1.19.70 and higher._

 ### Defining Properties: